Utica, Montana

-Utica is a unincorporated community in west-central Judith Basin County, Montana, United States.
+Utica is an unincorporated community in west-central Judith Basin County, Montana, United States.
 It is approximately 40 mi from Lewistown at the intersections of Pig Eye Road, Montana Route 239 (the "Utica highway"), and Montana Route 541.
 Yogo sapphires were found near Utica in the mid-1890s.

 Judith River Ranger Station is near town.
 The town itself now consists only of a church and a museum, plus a few houses.